lvarshini3096/PySpark-Music-Data-Analysis/README.md

 ## How to Run the Project

 1.  **Environment:** The notebook is designed to run in Google Colab.
-2.  **Mount Google Drive:** The large `listening.csv` file is stored on Google Drive.
+2.  **Mount Google Drive:** The large `listenings.csv` file is stored on Google Drive.
 You will need to mount your Drive to the Colab environment using the code in the notebook.
-3.  **Data Path:** Update the file path in the notebook to match the location of your `listening.csv` and `genre.csv` files on your Google Drive.
+3.  **Data Path:** Update the file path in the notebook to match the location of your `listenings.csv` and `genre.csv` files on your Google Drive.
 4.  **Run Cells:** Execute the cells in the `pyspark_music_analysis.py` script sequentially to replicate the analysis.